 Remove Makeup Before Bed

-Always wash off your make up before bed time.
-Makeup and other products (especially eye liner) clog the openings of the Meibomian glands at the base of the eyelashes, resulting into the dysfunction of the glands and causing dry eye.
+Always wash off your make up before bedtime.
+Makeup and other products (especially eyeliner) clog the openings of the Meibomian glands at the base of the eyelashes, resulting in the dysfunction of the glands and causing dry eye.